TD-Addon/TD_Addon/README.md

 ## New Features:
--Both TR and PT data within a single esp.
+- Both TR and PT data within a single esp.
--TR and PT data within two seperate folders, but a single archive.
+- TR and PT data within two seperate folders, but a single archive.
 This adheres to the seperation of PT and TR's BSAs within Tamriel Data.
--Optional HD asset overrides for both TR and PT.
+- Optional HD asset overrides for both TR and PT.
 Vanilla-resolution textures and models are the default, with HD versions being optional.
 This signficantly de-bloats the TR addon folder, which previously contained 2 of every asset between a SD and a HD folder, even when there when there was no disparity between the assets.